-Rob’s short fiction has appeared in Granta, Ploughshares, the Australian Book Review, the Guardian, Cornish Short Stories (The History Press), Fiction International, Guillemot Press and elsewhere.
+Rob’s short fiction has appeared in Granta, The Saturday Evening Post, Ploughshares, the Australian Book Review, the Guardian, Cornish Short Stories (The History Press), Fiction International, Guillemot Press and elsewhere.
 He has won the Elizabeth Jolley Award and been longlisted for the Sunday Times EFG Short Story Award.